Sergei holding open wallet containing a Meerkat family portrait

 How much should I pay into a current account?

-Typically, there’s no set amount, but some banks insist you pay in a minimum amount each month.
-If you can’t, or a credit check means you’re refused a current account, consider a basic bank account.
+There’s no set amount, but some banks insist you pay in a minimum amount each month.
+If you can’t do this, or are refused a current account, consider a basic bank account instead.

-A basic account gives you much the same service, but without the frills.
-You won’t receive access to credit (often in the form of an overdraft), but you’ll still have a debit card and can pay Direct Debits or standing orders.
+A basic account offers you much the same service, but without the frills.
+You won’t have access to credit (in the form of an overdraft), but you’ll still have a debit card and can pay direct debits or standing orders.

-When you switch, most bank account providers will transfer your Direct Debits to your new account as part of the Current Account Switch Guarantee.
-If your old or new current account provider isn’t signed up to the Current Account Switch Guarantee (most are), you might need to contact them to transfer your Direct Debits.
+When you switch bank accounts, most providers will transfer your direct debits to your new account as part of the Current Account Switch Guarantee.
+If your old or new current account provider isn’t signed up to the Current Account Switch Guarantee (most are), you might need to contact them to transfer your direct debits.

 Do I need to tell my bank when I switch current accounts?